python/mypy/docs/source/extending_mypy.rst

 example.

-The plugin system is focused on improving mypy's understanding of *semantics* of third party frameworks, there is currently no way to define new first class kinds of types.
+The plugin system is focused on improving mypy's understanding of *semantics* of third party frameworks; there is currently no way to define new first class kinds of types.

 .. note::